miyako/ollama/index.md

 models: $folder})
 ```

-Unless the server is alraedy running (in which case the costructor does nothing), the following procedure runs in the background:
+Unless the server is already running (in which case the costructor does nothing), the following procedure runs in the background:

 1. The specified model is download via HTTP
 2. The `ollama` program is started